openoms/joininbox/build_joininbox.md

     gpg:          There is no indication that the signature belongs to the owner.
     Primary key fingerprint: DF00 FAF1 C577 104B 50BF  1D00 93D6 889F 9F0E 78D5
     ```

-Preparation
+* Preparation

     Make sure you have a good & reliable SD card and a proper power supply.
 Archives can be uncompressed with 7-Zip on Windows, Keka on OS X and 7z on Linux (apt-get install p7zip-full).
 RAW images can be written with Etcher (all OS).

-Boot
+* Boot

     Insert the SD card into the slot, connect a cable to your network if possible or a display and power your board.
 (First) boot (with DHCP) takes up to 35 seconds with a class 10 SD Card.

-Login
+* Login

     Log in as: root  Password: 1234.
 Then you are prompted to change this password (US-Keyboard setting).
 When done, you are asked to create a normal user-account for your everyday tasks.

-Change the password.
+* Change the password.
-Create a new user called `joinin` and password.
+* Create a new user called `joinin` and set the password.
+ Keep pressing [ENTER] to use the default user information.

 ### Preparations

 ```bash